salisuwy/gifstore-react-app/README.md

-# Overview
+# GifStore React App

-This is a React app for the GifStore REST API (built in .NET Core): [Access the GifStore repo](https://github.com/salisuwy/GifStore)
+## Overview

-## Features include
+This is a React app for the GifStore REST API (built in .NET Core): [Access the GifStore repo](https://github.com/salisuwy/GifStore).
+Implemented features include:

 - Authentication (Login/Register)
 - Profile update (change name and password)
 - Drag and drop multi image upload with progress tracking and cancellation